 (vi) Capitals of Kushal and Kumar will be in proportion to their new profit sharing ratio.
 The surplus/deficit, if any in their Capital Accounts will be adjusted through Current Accounts.

 Prepare Revaluation Account, Partner’s Capital and Balance Sheet of Kushal and Kumar After Kavita’s Retirement.

 (Financial Statement Analysis)

-20. What is meant by ‘Cash from operating activities?
+20. What is meant by ‘Cash Equivalents’ While preparing Cash Flow Statement?
+(1)

-22. Under what heads and sub-heads the following items will appear in the Balance sheet of a company as per revised Schedule VI, part – I of Companies Act 1956.
+22. Under Which major sub-heading the following items will be placed in the Balance sheet of a company as per revised schedule – VI, Part I of the companies Act, 1956: (3)

 |Revenue from operation|